chris-dickson/dynamic-form-creation/README.md

-# route-navigation-test
+# dynamic-form-creation

-A simple application illustrating how to use routes and query parameters to switch between views in Aurelia.
+A simple application illustrating how to compose an arbitrary number of custom components and bind them to a containing (parent) view.

 ## Running The App